awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-GitHub.md

 Required: Yes
 Represents the GitHub authentication token that allows CodePipeline to perform operations on your GitHub repository\.
 The entry is always displayed as a mask of four asterisks\.
 It represents one of the following values:
 + When you use the console to create the pipeline, CodePipeline uses an OAuth token to register the GitHub connection\.
-+ When you use the AWS CLI or AWS CloudFormation to create the pipeline, you can pass a GitHub personal access token in this field\.
-When you run `get-pipeline` to view the action configruation, the four\-asterisk mask is displayed for this value, no matter how many digits you entered for the personal access token\.
++ When you use the AWS CLI to create the pipeline, you can pass your GitHub personal access token in this field\.
+Replace the asterisks \(\*\*\*\*\) with your personal access token copied from GitHub\.
+When you run `get-pipeline` to view the action configuration, the four\-asterisk mask is displayed for this value\.
++ When you use an AWS CloudFormation template to create the pipeline, you must first store the token as a secret in AWS Secrets Manager\.
+You include the value for this field as a dynamic reference to the stored secret in Secrets Manager, such as `{{resolve:secretsmanager:MyGitHubSecret:SecretString:token}}`\.
 For more information about GitHub authentication tokens for your pipeline, see [Connecting to GitHub \(OAuth\)](#action-reference-GitHub-auth)\.
 For more information about GitHub scopes, see the [GitHub Developer API Reference](https://developer.github.com/v3/oauth/#scopes) on the GitHub website\.

 **PollForSourceChanges**